Virchand Gandhi: Trip to the World Parliament of Religions

-Jain monk Acharya Vijayanandsuri, also known as Acharya Atmaram, had initially been invited to represent Jainism at the Parliament, but as Jain monks do not travel overseas, he could not attend.
+Jain Acharya Vijayanandsuri, also known as Acharya Atmaramji, had initially been invited to represent Jainism at the Parliament, but as Jain monks do not travel overseas, he could not attend.
 Atmaram recommended Gandhi to go in his stead and serve as the emissary for the religion.
 Atmaram and his disciple Vallabhsuri trained Gandhi for six months.

 Gandhi received a positive response at the Parliament and was asked to deliver more lectures.
 He ultimately stayed two years in the US and one year in the UK He went outside India to promote Jain values on two other occasions, and is known for giving about 535 lectures on Jainism and having attracted followers from outside India to Jainism.
 He was awarded various medals for his lectures.

 He was a contemporary to Swami Vivekanand, who deeply admired him.
 He faced criticism over his sea voyage, which was at the time considered unholy.
 Vivekanand, impressed with Gandhi's adherence to vegetarianism in the face of the cold Chicago climate, came to his defence: in an 1894 letter to Haridas Viharidas Desai, Diwan of Junagadh, he wrote "Now here is Virchand Gandhi, the Jain whom you knew well in Bombay.
 This man never takes anything but mere vegetables even in this terribly cold climate and tooth and nail tries to defend his countrymen and the religion.
 The people of this country like him very well.
 But what are they doing who sent him over?
 They are trying to outcast him."

 Herbert Warren, who studied Jainism under Gandhi and adopted the Jain religion, published a book on Gandhi's lectures titled Herbert Warren's Jainism.

 The American newspaper, the Buffalo Courier, wrote regarding Gandhi, "of all Eastern scholars, it was this youth whose lectures on Jain Faith and Conduct was listened to with the greatest interest and attention".
 Later, in Kasadova, he delivered a lecture on 'Some Mistakes Corrected' on 8 August 1894, which prompted the citizens of the city to award him a gold medal.

 Gandhi had studied Buddhism, Vedanta Philosophy, Christianity, and western philosophy.
 He praised Mogul Emperor Akbar for his equal treatment of all religions.

 Gandhi propagated the relevance of Jain tenets and Mahavira's message of nonviolence.
 He delivered about 535 speeches on Jainism, other religions, and social and cultural lives in India, all of which received wide publication.
 He was invited two more times, first in 1897, and then in 1899 to the West.